Symi sailing holidays

 The tamarisk lined beach has goats, a Church, a mini-taverna (in summer) and a mini-pier for the unavoidable tripper boat.

-Strong NW gusts with Meltemi, good holding and therefore more than a mere lunch stop anchorage as suggested in the GWP; open to N – SSE; mind the isolated rock / shallow patch in the South, see Eagleray, Navionics & C-MAP.
+Strong NW gusts with Meltemi, good holding and therefore more than a mere lunch stop anchorage as suggested in the GWP; open to N – SSE; mind the isolated rock / shallow patch in the south, see Eagleray, Navionics & C-MAP.

-The entrance to the bay of Nanoú, as seen from the East.
+The entrance to the bay of Nanoú, as seen from the east.

-Notice the shallow areas along the South shore (left).
+Notice the shallow areas along the south shore (left).

 The megayacht is anchored in the “coveted cove”.